aws-samples/cdk-eks-blueprints-patterns/docs/patterns/resilience/backup-restore/backup/aws/resilience-backup-aws.md

 If you haven't done it before, [bootstrap your cdk account and region](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

-Set the pattern's parameters in the CDK context by overriding the _cdk.json_ file:
+Set the pattern's parameters in the CDK context by overriding the _cdk.json_ file (Update the values for variables based on your environment):

 ```sh
 cat << EOF > cdk.json